This post may contain affiliate links.

 Lillet blanc is an aperitif wine (type of vermouth) made combining wine with fruit liqueur.
 Th fruit liqueur is made by macerating sweet oranges from Spain, bitter oranges from Haiti, green oranges from Morocco, and quinine from Peru with brandy.

-Lillet blanc is also used in famous cocktails such as the Vesper Dry Martini, Tabernacle Crush, and Sweet Basil.
+Lillet blanc is also used in famous cocktails such as the Vesper Dry Martini and the Tabernacle Crush.

 Substitutes for Lillet Blanc